jaredlang/autogen-agents/5b.weather-report-group/observation.md

 2. AgentOps is sooo simple to use.
 Instrumentation is not intrusive and takes 3 lines of code.
 3. The drilldown dashboard is intutive and very easy to track all activities, agents and flows.
 4. So much better than LangSmith.
 I love it!

+## Add AutoGen Runtime logging

+1. AutoGen has a structured way of logging.
+2. What AgentOps displays comes from the runtime logging.
+AgentOps gives a nice UI and an easy way to explore.
+3. AgentOps also supports other agent frameworks too.
+But they are based on similar data models.
+The instructmentation layer is different.
+4. What a smart way to start up.